karma-runner/karma/docs/config/02-files.md

   // this file will be served on demand from disk and will be ignored by the watcher {pattern: 'compiled/app.js.map', included: false, served: true, watched: false, nocache: true}

+  // these files will be included without a cache-busting query string appended to them {pattern: 'compiled/app.js.map', included: true, served: true, appendsha: false}
 ],
 ```